-Benefits of Agile Software Development
+Benefits of Agile software development

 Traditional software development used a “waterfall” approach where teams would define everything at the start of a project, then build it, then give it to customers.
 The problem with that approach, especially in today’s fast-moving, digital world, is that by the time customers receive the product, tastes and technology often change making products obsolete.

 In contrast to the waterfall approach, agile software development methods aim to define the specific software requirements weeks or days before it is built rather than defining everything ahead of time.

-The benefits seem clear, but what do we mean by agile software development methods exactly?
+What do we mean by agile software development methods exactly?

 Teams adopt a wide range of strategies and approaches to implement an agile software development methodology, and call themselves “agile”.
 However, in the case of software development, people frequently use these terms incorrectly.

-The real value and beauty of agile is that there is not a single, prescriptive guide or framework for digital teams to follow in order to achieve agility.
+The real value and beauty of Agile is that there is not a single, prescriptive guide or framework for digital teams to follow in order to achieve agility.
 Agile is not a single book or training course which will magically transform your team.

 While many great frameworks and methodologies exist to help you along the way, teams can find their own agile software development process and adapt it to meet the unique needs of their organizations, industries, and customer needs.